iliassc/derivatives-pricing/README.md

-# Numerical Methods for Derivatives Pricing in C++
+# Numerical Methods for Derivatives Pricing

-This repository contains a few numerical methods applied to equity and credit derivatives pricing:
+This repository contains a few numerical methods applied to equity and credit derivatives pricing, using C++:

-- Resolution of Black-Scholes PDE with finite difference method
+- Resolution of Black-Scholes PDE with finite difference method (using various numerical schemes)
-- pricing of European and Asian options with Monte-Carlo using variance reduction techniques
+- pricing of European and Asian options using Monte-Carlo with variance reduction techniques
 - pricing of correlation options with Monte-Carlo (best-of, worst-of, average call)
-- pricing of First-to-default CDS using Gaussian & Clayton copulas.
+- pricing of FTD CDS with Gaussian & Clayton copulas.

 (No pricing libraries were used.)